A Playful Engagement with Light and Sound in Public Space

 Physically, the piece remains invisible, working hard not to call attention to itself while highlighting the behavior and interaction of the participants.
 Speakers, sensors, audio equipment, and projection equipment will remain as hidden as possible.
 Through its audio and visual responses, the work acknowledges presence in a space in a way that unobtrusively rewards immersion in its interactive environment.

 Still from Robert Henke’s Fragile Territories.

 Co-related Space is designed to be located in a space through which people regularly pass, but which is not populated too densely.
 The artists envision the installation in a darkened lobby, a gallery, or a similar space.
 An ideal space is 30 foot square with very high ceilings, low intensity lighting, sonically semi-isolated from other sound, and facilitates the discrete placement of speakers, sensors, projector, and other equipment.
 However, the piece has the flexibility to adapt to different locations.

 Dimensions: Co-related Space requires an indoor space with a minimum small dimension of 20 feet (6 meters) and a maximum large dimension of 60 feet (18 meters).
 High ceilings at least 30 feet (9 meters) are important for safety as well as well as ability to cover the full floor.

 Sound: Piece requires a sonically isolated space.
 It doesn’t have to be silent, but on the quiet side of the loud-silent spectrum is preferred.

-Here are the planned exhibit dates for Co-related Space.
+Here are the past exhibit dates for Co-related Space.